PritomKarmokar/SenderAPI/README.md

 When a user registers through the API, a welcome email will be sent using the Gmail API.
 The endpoint for registration is:

-- **POST /register**: This endpoint takes the user's username and email address and saves it to the database, then sends a welcome email using Gmail API.
+- **POST /register**: This endpoint takes the user's firstname, lastname (optional) and email address and saves it to the database, then sends a welcome email using Gmail API.